kyma-project/test-infra/prow/images/whitesource-scanner/README.md

 This folder contains the Golang Buildpack with Node.js and Snyk image that is based on the Golang Buildpack image.
 Use it to perform vulnerability scans.

-The image consists of:
+The image contains `whitesource agent v19.6.1`.

-- whitesource agent v19.6.1

 ## Installation